RedXanadu/ahowe.org/index.rst

 *Hello!* This is my personal website.

-As of January 2021, it's still under construction.
+As of March 2021, it's still under construction.

 Isn't clean and simple HTML lovely?